0xpuck/amazon_scraper/README.md

 - Search products by term and category on Amazon UK.
 - Filter results by a keyword.
 For example, you can search for "Intel NUC" in the "computers" category and filter the results by "i7".
 One keyword per search is supported for now.
-- Exclude sponsored product links.
 - Pagination support to scrape multiple pages of search results.
-- **Deduplication Filter**: Ensures that the output contains only unique product listings.
-This feature effectively makes the **'exclude_sponsored'** parameter deprecated, as the deduplication filter will inherently remove multiple occurrences of the same sponsored links.
+- *Deduplication Filter**: Ensures that the output contains only unique product listings.
+The deduplication filter inherently removes multiple occurrences of the same sponsored links, ensuring unique listings in the output.
 - Save results to a CSV file.

 ## Setup and Installation